 We enjoy photography from space, but the Hubble Telescope doesn’t take color pictures.
 Hubble doesn’t take pictures at all in the conventional sense.
 Its cameras record light with unique electronic detectors that produce one-color data maps.
 Scientists then use computers to assemble multiple monochromatic layers to compose images with colors used to define and highlight parts of the picture.
 Hubble images are as much data visualization as photographs.

 It matters where we point our camera.
 Henry Ford famously said that if he asked customers what they wanted, they’d ask for a faster horse.
-By now, we know that many business innovations don’t come directly from what customers say they want.
-Ford helped define a solution for what people needed by finding different metrics.
+By now we know many business innovations don’t come directly from what customers say they want.
+Ford helped define a solution for what people needed by identifying different metrics.

 Consider what is measured and the ripple effects.
-In the early days of Facebook, the social media pioneer famously created the ability to “like” user posts, tag other users in photos, and prompting users with notifications.
+In the early days of Facebook, the social media pioneer famously created the ability to “like” user posts, tag other users in photos, and prompted users with notifications.
 This formula proved wildly successful in increasing their primary metric – user engagement.
-The achievement now duplicated in many platforms has now led to a significant controversy about social media addiction.
+The achievement, now duplicated in many platforms, has led to significant controversy about social media addiction.
 Considering the effect on teens, depression, and attention, when is there too much engagement?
 What is the impact of putting the finger on the scale of a system, and what are the outcomes?

 When it comes to business success, the traditional metrics have been clear.
-Profits to increase the value of shareholders have been the measure of success.
+Increasing shareholder value has been the primary objective.
 Today, even on Wall Street, leaders are starting to look at new metrics.
 With a different focus and lens, many organizations are beginning to weigh their impact on culture, equity, and the planet.

 We can only manage what we can measure, so be careful to measure the right thing.
 Don’t get paralyzed.
 Research can sound like a headache or a panacea, depending on your perspective, but some data is better than no data.
 Know what you’re looking for and the limits of what you may find.
 Be aware of how and where you’re looking and what decisions you make to affect change.
 Measurements aren’t absolute so much as comparisons.
 They can offer insights to make decisions and inspire action.

-When we look back on this era, I hope big data will be less known for its bigness than understanding – what we learn to inform better decisions.
+When we look back on this era, I hope big data will be known not merely for its bigness but for our understanding – what we learned in order to inform better decisions.